Decomox/Decomox/README.md

 ## About Me

-🔭 Currently focused on deep learning with Python, exploring the exciting realms of artificial intelligence
+🔭 Currently focused on deep learning in Arduino, exploring the exciting realms of Robotics
 🚀 Love diving into challenging projects that allow me to leverage my skills and create innovative solutions
-🌱 Actively learning and growing in computer vision, machine learning, and game development
+🌱 Actively learning and growing in computer vision, robotics programming, and game development
 💡 Always exploring new technologies and pushing the boundaries of what's possible

 ## Goals and Aspirations